 About

-.txtlab is a laboratory for cultural analytics at McGill University directed by Andrew Piper.
+.txtlab is a laboratory for AI and storytelling at McGill University, directed by Andrew Piper.

 If you are interested in working with me, you are encouraged to apply to our Master’s Program in Digital Humanities.
-If you are already at McGill and want to get involved, the best place to start is by taking one of my classes: LLCU 312 (AI and Storytelling) or LLCU 602 (Introduction to Digital Humanities).
-If you already have experience with text and data analysis, and are comfortable doing independent work, learning on your own and participating in group activities, then get in touch!
+If you are already at McGill and want to get involved, the best place to start is by taking one of my classes: LLCU 312 (AI and Storytelling) or LLCU 602 (Introduction to AI and the Humanities).
+If you already have experience with LLMs and data analysis and are comfortable doing independent work, then get in touch!

 To learn more about past projects check out our publications and follow me on X @_akpiper.